CDA to complete 3 wetlands next month

 After the tanks special plants, soil would be implanted on the way which will further purify the water before it entrance in the dam.
 In order to control seepage of contaminated water from the tanks, special plastic membrane has been laid at the bottom of the tanks.

 In this connection, work on the wetland being constructed in the Muslim Colony has been completed except construction of wall which has not yet been started due to rain spells.
 It is expected that wetland at Muslim Colony will be functional within couple of weeks.
-Similarly, wetland being constructed in the Banigala will also start f
+Similarly, wetland being constructed in the Banigala will also start functioning within the same period.

 In order to cater water contamination in Rawal Dam, the CDA earlier allocated land for construction of wetlands which was subsequently handed over to MCI for construction of Wetlands to treat the water coming from seasonal nullahs.